BrittaRude/BrittaRude.github.io/inputs_code/_posts/2021-06-25-sql-with-python.md

 births = load_births()
 ```

 Before retrieving information from a relational database management system, we need to connect to it.
 In the case of Athena, this can be easily done via the PyAthenaJDBC wrapper and defining a function that will help us to connect.
 In our example we need credentials (an access and a secret key) to connect to the database.
+We also define our working directory through s3_staging_dir.

 ```python
 frompyathenajdbc import connect